France' STMicro sees no reason to take part in EU chip alliance

-TechnologyFrance' STMicro sees no reason to take part in EU chip alliance

-Franco-Italian chipmaker STMicroelectronics (STM.BN) sees no reason to join a potential European Union semiconductors alliance, its chief executive said on Tuesday, as the European Commission is seeking to boost Europe's independence in microchips.
+PARIS (Reuters) - Franco-Italian chipmaker STMicroelectronics sees no reason to join a potential European Union semiconductors alliance, its chief executive said on Tuesday, as the European Commission is seeking to boost Europe’s independence in microchips.

 CEO Jean-Marc Chéry told BFM Business that the Commission’s initiative is a positive development but added that his firm had no interest in taking part.